myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > We made a small granary.
 >
 > Do not laugh.
 The granary is indeed small.
 Even one wet crate on [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) may be larger than our first granary.
-But inside it are things that must not be lost: shoots, fruits not yet shared, notes on how to plant, rope knots, and signs to distinguish what may be picked and what must be waited for.
+But inside it are things that must not be lost, shoots, fruits not yet shared, notes on how to plant, rope knots, and signs to distinguish what may be picked and what must be waited for.
 >
 > Then a sign came.
 Its form was like help.
 Its voice was like someone who already knew us.
 It knew the name [**BANANOW LAND**](../../02-the-creations.../waivfves-1/22.-bananow-nfts.md).
 It knew about banana trees.
 It even knew how to say [**ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) without sounding like a stranger.
 >